photoprism/photoprism-docs/docs/getting-started/faq.md

 #### YAML ####

-If enabled via `PHOTOPRISM_SIDECAR_YAML` or `--sidecar-yaml`, PhotoPrism will automatically create / update YAML sidecar files while indexing and after manually editing fields like title, date, or location.
+If disabled via `PHOTOPRISM_DISABLE_BACKUPS` or `--disable-backups`, PhotoPrism will automatically create / update YAML sidecar files while indexing and after manually editing fields like title, date, or location.
 They **serve as a backup** in case the database (index) gets lost, or when folders are synced with a remote PhotoPrism instance.